johannah/jaco_rl/README.md

 # RL on Jaco Arm in DeepMind Control Suite

 * This repository provides the tools to train a Jaco2 arm with dm_control.
-It depends on our version of [dm_control](https://github.com/johannah/dm_control).
+It depends on our version of [dm_control](https://github.com/johannah/dm_control) which has network hooks for collecting real robot state and commanding actions.
 * The agent implementations are taken from the [Official TD3 repository](https://github.com/sfujim/TD3).

 ### Example training for Jaco2 7DOF robot with position controllers: